ZupIT/charlescd/CONTRIBUTING.md

 **Step 9.** Push your commit to get it back up to your fork: ```git push origin your_branch ```

 ### **Did you find a bug?**
-Follow the steps to write a bugfix:
+Follow the steps to write a bug fix:

 **Step 1.** Make sure your branch is based on the branch of version where the bug was first introduced;
 **Step 2.** Follow the tutorial [**How to make a change suggestion?**](#how-to-make-a-change-suggestion);